mortlach/Liber-Primus-Crib-Assist/README.md

 │  ├─ 5-grams/	 [ not supplied]
 ```

 The file name must match the rune length of the words in the file.
 E.g. A file names "3 12.txt" must contain lists of 2-grams with 3 then 12 runes per word.
-2-gram file must contain two words, a 3-gram file must contain 3 english words.
-Raw ngrams files just contain the english spelling of the words and a count.
+2-gram file must contain two words, a 3-gram file must contain 3 English words.
+Raw ngrams files just contain the English spelling of the words and a count.

 | English spelling     | Counts |
 |:------------:|:-----:|